List of Deadwood characters: Sofia Metz

 Sofia Metz (Bree Seanna Wall; Lily Keene in the film) is the sole survivor of an attack on her family on the way home to her native Minnesota.
 She and her family are members of the Norwegian community in Minnesota, and are referred to as "squareheads" by Swearengen, a slur against Scandinavians.
 Unknown to Swearengen, a robbery by men who often work for him is disguised as an attack by hostile Indians, and leaves Sofia traumatized and unresponsive.
 With her parents and two sisters (Marta and Ingrid) murdered, yet possibly unable to speak English, she is nevertheless targeted for murder by Swearengen to eliminate the possibility of her identifying her family's killers; however, with the help and protection of Jane Cannary and Doc Cochran, she regains her health and becomes the ward of Alma Garret.
 She grows especially close to Whitney Ellsworth after his business dealings with and later marriage to Garret, and is instrumental in convincing Garret that they should stay in Deadwood so that they can continue to visit his final resting place.
-She and Alma later return to Deadwood after many years away to attend the statehood celebrations.
+In Deadwood: The Movie, Sofia and Alma return to Deadwood after many years away to attend the statehood celebrations, during which she meets and befriends fellow passenger Caroline Woolgarden, who later finds work at the Gem Saloon.